Pseudorandom number generator: Generators based on linear recurrences

 In the second half of the 20th century, the standard class of algorithms used for PRNGs comprised linear congruential generators.
 The quality of LCGs was known to be inadequate, but better methods were unavailable.
 Press et al. (2007) described the result thus: "If all scientific papers whose results are in doubt because of [LCGs and related] were to disappear from library shelves, there would be a gap on each shelf about as big as your fist."

 A major advance in the construction of pseudorandom generators was the introduction of techniques based on linear recurrences on the two-element field; such generators are related to linear-feedback shift registers.

 The 1997 invention of the Mersenne Twister, in particular, avoided many of the problems with earlier generators.
-The Mersenne Twister has a period of 219 937−1 iterations (≈4.3×10^6001), is proven to be equidistributed in (up to) 623 dimensions (for 32-bit values), and at the time of its introduction was running faster than other statistically reasonable generators.
+The Mersenne Twister has a period of 219 937 − 1 iterations (≈ 4.3×10^6001), is proven to be equidistributed in (up to) 623 dimensions (for 32-bit values), and at the time of its introduction was running faster than other statistically reasonable generators.

 In 2003, George Marsaglia introduced the family of xorshift generators, again based on a linear recurrence.
 Such generators are extremely fast and, combined with a nonlinear operation, they pass strong statistical tests.

 In 2006, the WELL family of generators was developed.
 The WELL generators in some ways improves on the quality of the Mersenne Twister, which has a too-large state space and a very slow recovery from state spaces with a large number of zeros.

+Counter-based RNGs

+A counter-based random number generation (CBRNG, also known as a counter-based pseudo-random number generator, or CBPRNG) is a kind of PRNG that uses only an integer counter as its internal state:

+They are generally used for generating pseudorandom numbers for large parallel computations, such as over GPU or CPU clusters.
+They have certain advantages: